-Whether you are going on holiday over the winter period, or are planning your next summer vacation, you will want to cut down the stress involved in travel.
-You are going away to
+Whether you’re going on a holiday over the winter period, or are planning your next summer vacation, you’ll want to cut down the holiday travel stress before you go navigating the globe.

 From receipts to booking information, print out everything and keep them in a safe place.
 You will need them as a physical reminder of important details, as you never know when your computer or smartphone may go wrong.